MCP Integration Guide

 # Step 2: Configure Your AI Client

-Replace <absolute-path> with the path obtained in Step 1, then follow the configuration for your AI client:
+Replace the XXXXXXXX placeholders with the actual paths on your machine, then follow the configuration for your AI client:

 {